JahyLuky/CSharp/README.md

 1. **Project 1**: Description of project 1.
 2. **Project 2**: Description of project 2.
-3. **WPF Application Module**: Description of WPF application module developed at work.
+3. **WPF Application Module**: Description of WPF application module.
+4. **InventoryTracker**: "InventoryTracker" is a CRUD application built using WPF and .NET 8, designed to manage inventory items efficiently.
+It implements the MVVM (Model-View-ViewModel) pattern for separating UI from business logic and data models.
+Integration with MS SQL Server allows database operations for storing and managing inventory data.

+   ### Setting Up the Project

+   #### Prerequisites
+   - Visual Studio 2022 or later
+   - .NET 8 SDK
+   - Microsoft SQL Server (optional, for database integration)

 ## Skills